Welcome to our Frequently Asked Questions (FAQs) page.

 Tickets bought in advance can be used on any single day i.e. any one of the four days (Thursday to Sunday).
-Tickets are valid for one day only.
+Tickets are valid for one Show day only.

-Advance tickets can be purchased online until midnight on Wednesday 21st June 2017 and will be sent electronically for you to print at home.
+Advance Tickets can be purchased online until midnight on Wednesday 20th June 2018 and will be sent electronically for you to print at home.